 • Home cooked meals – easy meals that can be frozen and popped into an oven or crock pot are ideal.

 • Take out gift cards.
-Or how about this Katz’ deli meal you can order on amazon?!
+Or how about this Katz’ deli meal you can have delivered!

 • Gift card to a meal prep service.
 Either one that makes complete meals or one that sends the ingredients and you make the meals like Blue Apron.
 My best friend’s husband loves to cook and got sick of eating meals people brought so this was a great option for them, especially when he was on paternity leave and had some extra time.

 • Grocery shopping – either offer to do this for them and stock them up with some staples or gift them with a credit to a grocery delivery service in their area.
-Instacart is one many people use and Amazon Fresh is a newer one.
+Instacart is one many people use and most grocery stores have delivery options now as well.
+Amazon Fresh is also a great option that can delivery food from Whole Foods as well.
+I love to order a few pre-made meals (and snacks for older siblings) from Costco to be delivered to new parents.

 • Nursing snack station – Fill a basket with healthy and quick snacks for the nursing mom (trail mix, granola bars, jerky, nuts, etc).